rioastamal/lightsail-containers-autoscaler/README.md

 ## How to Deploy

-These following services will be created:
+Several resources will be created during deployment such as:

 - Amazon DynamoDB
 - Amazon EventBridge